 Looking for the best bars in London?
 Don’t miss this guide – London’s best drinking spots, area by area.

-I hate to come across like a braggy-mc-braggface but if there’s one eternal truth, it’s that London knows how to do a good bar.
+We hate to come across like braggy-mc-braggfaces but if there’s one eternal truth, it’s that London knows how to do a good bar.

 Scrap that – it knows how to do an absolutely amazing bar….